keidrun/css-url-loader/README.md

 ## Description

 Transform URLs to new URLs in `url()` on your CSS.
-You can change a relative url to an absolute url, or you can change an old url to an new url that you want.
+You can change a relative url to an absolute url, or you can change an old url to a new url that you want.

 ## Install